 The preferred installation method is to install via the standard Python package tool pip.
-Ksconf can be installed via the registered kintyre-splunk-conf package using the standard Python process.
+Ksconf can be installed via the registered ksconf package using the standard Python process.

 There are 2 popular variations, depending on whether or not you would like to install for all users or test it locally.